Columbia Basin Water Monitoring Framework

 2023 EXPANSION

-In 2023, we're expanding this project into two new areas in the Canadian Columbia Basin: the Upper Kootenay and Lower Columbia-Kootenay Hydrologic Regions.
+In 2023, we expanded this project into two new areas in the Canadian Columbia Basin: the Upper Kootenay and Lower Columbia-Kootenay Hydrologic Regions.
 Public engagement was conducted in early 2023 to capture community water concerns and priorities.
-This feedback has been integrated with scientific criteria to inform hydroclimatic site selection.Ā
+This feedback was integrated with scientific criteria to inform hydroclimatic site selection.

 SCALING UP FOR THE FUTURE